rumman07/devops_platform_engineering_tools/github-commit-audit/README.md

 Place the `emails` separated by space into the `MAILUSERS` variable in the script `audit-gen-with-mailing.sh`

-## Step-4 Give the desired month
+## Step-4 Give the desired variables for auditing

-Give the month you want to extract the audit.
-But it has to be in this format `YYYY-MM`.
-Example `2025-01`.
+Firstly `is_period` if you want to use duration like from start month to after two months auditing.
+Then set this variable `is_period` to 1 and also set the variables `MONTH_START` and `PERIOD` as well.
+Otherwise you want to get audit from a month range then set this variable  `is_period` to 0 and also set the variables `MONTH_START` and `MONTH_END`.

 ## Step-5 Give Execute permission to `audit-gen-with-mailing.sh` script